zhongpc/zhongpc.github.io/opening.md

 ---
 <strong>PhD Students</strong>:

 Interested in pursuing a PhD in science?
-We recommend you to watch the <a href="https://www.youtube.com/watch?v=gUa5CQ0yE6c&t=794s">Seminar Talk</a> before application.
+We recommend that you watch the <a href="https://www.youtube.com/watch?v=gUa5CQ0yE6c&t=794s">Seminar Talk</a> before application.
 The presentation from Prof. Silvija Gradecak is particularly useful.
 If you have a strong desire to pursue this path after considering thoroughly, please check the <a href="https://cde.nus.edu.sg/graduate/graduate-programmes-by-research/how-to-apply/">timeline</a> for application.

 <span style="text-decoration: underline">We are actively looking for PhD students</span>.
 Openings are available for both Fall and Spring intake.